Why do teenagers take risks?

 If your child feels peer influence to do risky things, you could help them think of ways to opt out without losing credibility.
 For example, your child could tell their friends that smoking gives them asthma.
 Or they can’t stay out partying because they have a big game the next day and need to get some sleep.

-Let your child know they can send you a text message anytime they feel unsafe and need to be picked up, and that you won’t be angry.
-Some families find that a text ‘code’ – like an ‘x’ or a particular emoji – work wells.
-Your child texts the code and you call back with a ‘family emergency’ that means your child ‘needs’ to be picked up.
+Let your child know that they can call or message anytime they feel unsafe and you won’t be angry.
+Some families find that a ‘code’ – like an ‘x’ or a particular emoji – work wells.
+Your child sends the code and you call back with a ‘family emergency’ that means your child ‘needs’ to be picked up.
 It’s also great if there’s another trusted adult your child can contact with no questions asked.

 Risk-taking is quite common in adolescence, and most teenagers won’t take it to the extreme.